cloudmesh/classes/docs/source/lesson/doc/bibtex.rst

 Accessed
 ^^^^^^^^

-as we do not yet typically an accessed field, we simply include it in the note field.
+As we do not yet typically an accessed field, we simply include it in the note field.
 This is absolutely essential as code can change and when we read the code we looked at a particular snapshot in time.
 In addition it is often necessary to record the actual version of the